Nimana

 Nimana is a village of Gulia Jats in the Jhajjar district of Haryana state, India, about 6 km southwest of Badli village.
 Jats are a majority of the population.
 The major source of income is farming.
 The village has a literacy rate of about 60-70%.
-Nimana is known for holy celebration which is followed by a feast.
-People from 11 surrounding villages come for the holy celebrations and meal.
-Surrounding villages are Shond, Yakubpur and Pelpa.
+Nimana is known for holi celebration which is followed by a feast.
+People from 11 surrounding villages come for the holi celebrations and meal.
+Surrounding villages are Sondhi, Yakubpur and Pelpa.